lorenzowood/media-renamer/README.md

 4. Run the test suite
 5. Submit a pull request

-## Licence

-[Add your chosen licence here]

 ## Acknowledgements

 - **The Movie Database (TMDB)** for providing the comprehensive movie API
 - **Plex** for inspiring the naming format standards
-- Originally designed to complement a browser extension for enhanced IMDB search results
+- Originally designed to complement a browser extension for enhanced IMDB search results https://github.com/lorenzowood/plex_name_formatter_extension